Overseeding Winter Lawn

 • Reduce landfill waste by avoiding rye grass mowing.

-• Reduce air pollution by not using gas mowers and other equipment that contribute to air pollution.
+• Reduce air pollution by not using equipment that contributes to air pollution.

 • Avoid stormwater contamination from fertilizer and pesticide runoff.